 Herbs and spices

-- Berries: raspberry, strawberries, blueberries, and lemons.
+- Fruits: raspberry, strawberries, blueberries, and lemons.
 You can even check for dwarf varieties!

-- Salad vegetables: baby cos, rocket, bok choy, silver beet, kale, spinach, even spring onions and celery.
+- Salad vegetables: baby cos, rocket, bok choy (and other Asian greens), silver beet, kale, spinach, even spring onions and celery.

-- Food crops: tomato, cucumber, eggplant, capsicum, and if you like the heat, chili.
+- Food crops: tomato, cucumber, eggplant, capsicum, and if you like the heat, chilli.